chrisliebert/TMS/README.txt

 To use TMS, first install database_schema/task_list.sql on a MySQL server then edit src/tms/DBInfo.java to configure the database.
-Run "ant jar"" from the root directory to build a .jar file or open the project in Netbeans.
+Run "ant jar" from the root directory to build a .jar file or open the project in Netbeans.